freedomofpress/securedrop-workstation/README.md

 `sd-svs` contains scripts and configuration for the viewing station VM.
 These include a script to handle incoming, decrypted files during the submission handling process, and desktop configuration files to make this VM open all files in a disposable VM.

 `decrypt` contains scripts for the VMs handling decryption.
-These get used both while configuring the disposable VM, and when provisioning the `sd-gpg` split GPG VM.
-These should probably be separated into two directories- one for `sd-gpg` and one for the disposable VM config.
+These get used both while configuring the disposable VM, and when provisioning the split GPG VM (`sd-gpg`).
+These should probably be separated into two directories: one for `sd-gpg` and one for the disposable VM config.

 `config.json.sample` is an example config file for the provisioning process.
 Before use, you should copy it to `config.json`, and adjust to reflect your environment.